 Current status of global vaccine approval and distribution

-The vaccines that are leading global candidates with proven efficacy rates are the University of Oxford and AstraZeneca’s AZD1222 vaccine, Moderna’s mRNA-1273 vaccine, and Pfizer-BioNTech’s BNT162 vaccine.
-At the time of publication, many countries have officially authorized at least one of the three leading COVID-19 vaccines for emergency distribution, with Australia, Brazil and Japan being the notable exceptions.
-The WHO, the European Union, the U.S. and the United Kingdom have approved the Pfizer-BioNTech and Moderna vaccines, while some countries (e.g., Russia and China) have authorized other vaccines, such as Sputnik V and CoronaVac.
+The vaccines that are leading global candidates with proven efficacy rates are the University of Oxford and AstraZeneca’s AZD1222 vaccine, Moderna’s mRNA-1273 vaccine, Pfizer-BioNTech’s BNT162 vaccine, Sputnik V vaccine and CoronaVac vaccine.
+At the time of publication, most of countries worldwide have already approved at least one of the leading vaccines and other countries have already started distributing it.

-At this stage, the purchasing of vaccine doses is controlled by national governments, and distribution is expected to be controlled by national and social health systems or by government agencies.
+At this stage, the purchasing and distribution of vaccine doses is controlled by national governments, social health systems or government agencies.
 In countries that lack social health systems, distribution may be contracted out to private vendors.
-Distribution of vaccines is expected to be accomplished in phases as more vaccines become available and based on prioritization of at-risk populations:
+Distribution of vaccines is currently being accomplished in phases as more vaccines become available and based on prioritization of at-risk populations:

 - Phase 1: Limited COVID-19 vaccine doses available will have a distribution focus on initial prioritized populations including healthcare personnel, non-healthcare essential workers, those with high risk medical conditions and those 65 years plus, including those living in long-term care facilities.